BUYERS GUIDE - WAGONS LARGE

 For 2007, the revised Patrol wagon line-up included the five-seat DX and seven-seat ST, ST-L and Ti turbo diesel variants and, in petrol form, seven-seat ST, ST-L and Ti models.
 ABS anti-lock braking was standard on all but the base DX turbo diesel model.

 The ST was previously only available with turbo-diesel power, but was included in the 4.8-litre petrol-engine line-up after a rationalisation that saw discontinuation of the ST-S version previously offered in both diesel and petrol ranges.

 The ZD30 3.0-litre turbo diesel gained a common-rail fuel injection system, but without much-needed improvements in output and torque.
-This engine has had many in-service problems, from fuel pumps to turbo failures and we’d like to see some reassuring facts from Nissan’s engineering team about reliability concerns.
+This engine had many in-service problems, from fuel pumps to turbo failures and buyers needed some reassuring facts from Nissan’s engineering team about reliability concerns.

-This three-litre needs to rev to achieve performance and is better in front of an auto than a manual box, because low-speed torque is poor when compared with other turbo-diesels.
+This three-litre needed to rev to achieve performance and was better in front of an auto than a manual box, because low-speed torque was poor when compared with other turbo-diesels.

 Our Patrol testing showed that the dynamics of the post-2007 Patrol were little changed from previous GUs.
 In fact the fatter rubber, if anything, made it more skittish on gravel ‘marbles’.